Looking for a smartwatch? Here’s some of the best of 2020

 I sampled the Gen 5 Garrett model, which has the rugged good looks of a dive watch (but remember it’s an electronic device, not something you want to get wet for prolonged periods).
 It’s a handsome device, with plenty of power under the hood to manage everything I threw at it.

 Another Wear OS watch worth checking out, especially if you’re the outdoorsy type, is the Suunto 7 from Finland.
-This powerhouse is designed to compete with Garmin GPS models for back-country adventures.
+This powerhouse is designed to compete with Garmin GPS models for backcountry adventures.

-The first impression of the Suunto 7 is that it’s big, with a 50mm case.
+The first impression of the Suunto 7 is that it’s big, with a 50-millimeter case.
 Yet it’s also lighter than expected (70 grams) and comes with arguably the most comfortable rubber watch band on the market.

 The hefty watch face quickly proves its usefulness when you access the mapping functions.
 It kept accurate tabs on my location even as I hiked with my dog in the mountains.